-The Post Content placement allows you to automatically inject ads into the content of your posts and pages based on paragraphs or other elements in it.
+The Post Content placement allows you to automatically inject ads into the content of your posts and pages based on paragraphs, headlines, images or any other element on your website.

-Since ads within the content are the best performing ones, this placement can have a large impact on the ad performance, if used correct.
+Since ads within the content are the best performing ones, this placement can have a large impact on the ad revenue, if used correctly.

 Injecting an ad into the content

-The placement you will now see in your placement list should look similar to the one on the next image:
+The placement you will now see in the list should look similar to the one on the next image:

 In this example, the placement injects our Medium Rectangle ad after the 2nd paragraph on each post.